hartwork/vue-tristate-checkbox/README.md

 - Support for keyboard navigation using tabulator and spacebar
 - Support for integration with `<label>`, either
   - bound using `for=".."` or
-  - surrounding the component as parent nodes
+  - surrounding the component as a parent node
-- Use of checkbox rendering native to the browser
+- Uses checkbox rendering native to the browser

 ## Design decisions